andrasq/node-qmock/Readme.md

   called with arguments but the method return value as well

 - add returnCallback() method to return err, for callbacks not just direct returns

+- clone un-enumerable properties as well, retaining their original definitions